 - Income not direct deposited by employer

-- Applicant’s past default rate is too high
+- Consumer’s past default rate is too high

-- Applicant has an outstanding loan in a state that prohibits multiple loans
+- Consumer has an outstanding loan in a state that prohibits multiple loans

 There is a lender for every situation

 The key to monetization from a network perspective is finding a lender who can loan money in any one of the above mentioned situations.
 There are lenders in the system who can loan to military personnel even.
 There are some lenders in every state.
 There are lenders with low underwriting criteria.
-The hard part is getting an application to all of them in just a few seconds while the applicant waits for an approval or denial.
+The hard part is getting a form to all of them in just a few seconds while the consumer waits for an approval or denial.
 Good thing we have that under control.